netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

         user_manager: pugx_user_manager
 ```

-Acme\UserBundle\Entity\User should be an abstract class, because you don't have to use it.
+Acme\UserBundle\Entity\User must be an abstract class, because you don't have to use it.
 In fact is the discriminator that has responsibility to get the user class depending on context.

 ### 5. Configure the PUGXMultiUserBundle